Lesson: Sources of Centripetal ForcePhysics

 Sample Question Videos

-What is the magnitude of the tension in the string when the ball is at the top of its circular?
+Find the tension in the string at the top of the circle.

-What is the magnitude of the tension in the string when the ball is at the bottom of its circular path?
+Find the tension in the string at the bottom of the circle.

 If the length of the string was halved, what would the tension in the string be?